How not to talk about corruption in South Africa

-On Tuesday, 5 December, global retail group, Steinhoff International, headquartered in South Africa, announced the resignation of its CEO, Markus Jooste.
+On Tuesday, 5 December 2017, global retail group, Steinhoff International, which is headquartered in South Africa, announced the resignation of its CEO, Markus Jooste.
 A white South African, Jooste, resigned in connection with a German accounting fraud investigation, involving significant overstatements on revenue and assets.
 One asset manager noted of Steinhoff that it was “as close to a corporate-structured ponzi scheme as one can get.”

 What followed has been heralded as one of South Africa’s biggest ever corporate scandals; its largest corporate collapse.
 Steinhoff is registered in the Netherlands, its primary listing is on the Frankfurt Stock Exchange in Germany and its secondary listing on the Johannesburg Stock Exchange in South Africa.